Weights for relative motives; relation with mixed complexes of sheaves: Introduction

 In \S\ref{sprem} we recall the basic properties of Beilinson motives and weight structures.
 Most of the statements of the section are contained in \cite{degcis} and \cite{bws}; yet we also prove some new results.

-In \S\ref{swchow} we define the category $\chows$ of Chow motives over $S$ (related definitions could be found in \cite{haco}, \cite{hebpo}, and \cite{sg}).
+In \S\ref{swchow} we define the category $\chows$ of Chow motives over $S$ (related definitions can be found in \cite{haco}, \cite{hebpo}, and \cite{sg}).
 By definition, $\chows\subset \dmcs$; since $\chows$ is also negative in it and generates it (if $S$ is 'reasonable') we immediately obtain (using Theorem 4.3.2 of \cite{bws}) that there exists a weight structure $\wchow$ on $\dmcs$ whose heart is $\chows$.
-Next we study the 'functoriality' of $\wchow$ (with respect to the functors of the type $f^*,f_*,f^!,f_!$, for $f$ being a quasi-projective morphism of schemes).
+Next we study the 'functoriality' of $\wchow$ (with respect to the functors of the type $f^*,f_*,f^!,f_!$, for $f$ being a quasi-projective or, more generally, a {\it smoothly embeddable} morphism of schemes).
 Our functoriality statements are parallel to the 'stabilities' 5.1.14 of \cite{bbd} (we 'explain' this similarity in the succeeding section).
-We also prove that Chow motives could be 'lifted from open subschemes up to retracts'; this statement could be called (a certain) 'motivic resolution of singularities'.
-Next we prove that $\wchow$ could be described 'pointwisely' (cf. \S5.1.8 of \cite{bbd}).
+We also prove that Chow motives can be 'lifted from open subschemes up to retracts'; this statement could be called (a certain) 'motivic resolution of singularities'.
+Next we prove that $\wchow$ can be described 'pointwisely' (cf. \S5.1.8 of \cite{bbd}).
 Besides, we describe an alternative method for the construction of $\wchow$ (over arbitrary excellent separated finite-dimensional schemes; these don't have to be reasonable).
 This method uses stratifications and 'gluing' of weight structures; it makes this part of the paper somewhat parallel to the study of weights of mixed complexes of sheaves in \S5 of \cite{bbd}.

-Section \ref{sapcoh} is dedicated to the applications of our main results.
+\S\ref{sapcoh} is dedicated to the applications of our main results.
 The existence of $\wchow$ automatically yields the existence of a conservative exact {\it weight complex} functor $\dmcs\to K^b(\chows)$, and the fact that $K_0(\dmcs)\cong K_0(\chows)$.
 We also define a certain 'motivic Euler characteristic' for $S$-schemes.